Traditional IRA Calculator 2026

 What is the IRA contribution limit for 2026?

-The IRA contribution limit for 2026 is $7,000, or $8,000 if you are age 50 or older.
-This limit applies across all your Traditional and Roth IRAs combined.
+Per IRS Notice 2025-67, the 2026 IRA limit is $7,500 (up from $7,000 in 2025), or $8,600 if you are age 50 or older.
+The limit applies across all Traditional and Roth IRAs combined.

 When do I have to start taking Required Minimum Distributions (RMDs)?